KMNV: Sale to MPR

 KLBB, along with WLOL, eventually separated once again from their FM sisters.
 James and Susan Cargill, who had also acquired a third FM station at 105.7, sold all three of the FM stations that made up REV105 to ABC Radio, owners of KQRS-FM and KEGE.
 In 1999, the Cargills donated both KLBB and WLOL (soon to be renamed KLBP) to Minnesota Public Radio, where the two frequencies became part of the for-profit Minnesota News Network (MNN).
 The stations continued the adult standards/MOR format.

 In 2004, MPR sold off MNN and the statewide network's flagship AM station, WMNN, but retained KLBB and KLBP for the time being.

 By now, the "Club 14" simulcast was carrying a mix of local personalities and the "Music Of Your Life" radio network.
 The two stations were operated as The KLBB Company, a for-profit subsidiary of the Greenspring Company, which, like MPR, were under the umbrella of the American Public Media Group.

 KLBB sold again, becomes KMNV

-MPR announced on May 25, 2005, that it had reached an agreement to sell both KLBB and KLBP to Davidson Media Group, a New York-based broadcaster specializing in multi-cultural, community focused formats.
+MPR announced on May 25, 2005, that it had reached an agreement to sell both KLBB and KLBP to Davidson Media Group, a New York City-based broadcaster specializing in multi-cultural, community focused formats.
 Thereafter, KLBB flipped to a Spanish-language format, while the format on KLBP remained MOR until July 17, 2006, when it switched to an urban gospel sound with the KZTG (later KRJJ) call letters.
 The sale of both stations was approved by the FCC on July 25, 2005, with Davidson taking control on September 7.

-KLBB finally transitioned to its long-promised Spanish-language format on November 4, 2005, leaving the Adult Standards/Big Band format on sister station KLBP and bringing to an end the long-time Club 14 simulcast.
+KLBB finally transitioned to its long-promised Spanish-language format on November 4, 2005, leaving the adult standards/big band format on sister station KLBP and bringing to an end the long-time Club 14 simulcast.
 The KMNV call letters were introduced to AM 1400 on December 16, 2005, just months after its switch to Regional Mexican, while the KLBB call letters moved to sister station AM 1470.
 The station also airs Spanish language broadcasts of the Minnesota Twins baseball team.

 Davidson Media sold KMNV and sister station KMNQ to Santamaria Broadcasting, Inc. effective May 5, 2016, at a purchase price of $1.2 million.
 KMNV and KMNQ added an FM translator on 95.7 FM in early 2017.
 It broadcasts from the KMNV tower.
+For a while, the station split its programming from KMNQ.
+KMNQ went on to broadcast a variety format with no imaging, before going off air for nearly a year.
+KMNQ returned to simulcasting KMNV when it returned to air.